Authorization

 Assigning a group as the parent of a channel can be achieved through the following request.

-curl -sSiX POST 'http://localhost/channels/<channel_id>/groups/assign' -H "Content-Type: application/json" -H "Authorization: Bearer <domain_user_access_token>" -d @- << EOF
+curl -sSiX POST 'http://localhost/<domain_id>/channels/<channel_id>/parent' -H "Content-Type: application/json" -H "Authorization: Bearer <user_access_token>" -d @- << EOF

 {